 To use this protocol, you need to logon to the remote host computer (which needs to have ESL-Pro installed and authorised).
-Open a console/terminal window and (if relative paths are being used in the segment location file on the local host) change to an appropriate directory.
+Open a command prompt (terminal) window and (if relative paths are being used in the segment location file on the local host) change to an appropriate directory.

 When you execute the program it will wait for valid launch commands from the local host.
-Any text output from remote segments will appear in the console/terminal window.
+Any text output from remote segments will appear in the command prompt (terminal) window.
 The program runs with the permissions of the logged on user.